Frequently Asked Questions

 WHEN WILL I HEAR WHETHER I’VE WON A SCHOLARSHIP?

-Notification is usually made 1-4 weeks after the interviews.
-We try to make the decision as soon as possible because we know how nerve-racking it can be to not know where you stand.
+Notification is usually made 1-2 weeks after the interviews.
+We try to make the decision as soon as possible because we know how nerve-racking it can be not to know where you stand.
 Delays are usually the result of having so many highly qualified candidates; this makes the selection process much more difficult and a bit more time-consuming.

 return to questions